Becoming a New Nurse Aide in South Dakota

 - Nursing students are eligible for training.

-- Licensed nurses (LPNs and RNs) are eligible for training.
+- Licensed nurses (LPNs and RNs) are eligible for instruction.

-- Healthcare providers such as medical assistants, EMTs, or respiratory therapists are however not eligible for training.
+- Healthcare providers such as medical assistants, EMTs, or respiratory therapists are however not eligible for classes.

 - Schedule exam